Council Tax Benefit Changes April 2013

 The Government is introducing new rules to Housing Benefit for working age people renting from a local authority, a registered housing association or other Registered Provider.

-Planned Housing and Council Tax Benefit Changes from July 2013
+Housing Benefit Changes from July 2013